openpnp/openpnp/Setup-and-Calibration:-Nozzle-Setup.md

 ![screen shot 2016-06-18 at 11 29 46 am](https://cloud.githubusercontent.com/assets/1182323/16172939/fed3b05e-3547-11e6-8db8-c4cac423a34f.png)

 ### Nozzle Tip Changer
 The Nozzle Tip Changer allows OpenPnP to automatically choose the best nozzle tip for a given part.
 Currently the only supported style of Nozzle Tip Changer is the so called "Four Position" changer.
-You can configure four motions that insert or remove a nozzle tip.
+You can configure four motions that insert a nozzle tip.
+To return a nozzle the four position moves are executed in reverse before picking up a new one.

 TODO: This is an advanced topic and further documentation is needed.